Xinglab/lr2rmats/README.md

 ## <a name="FAQ"></a>FAQ

 1. **Q**: How many samples are needed for lr2gtf?

-   **A**: No limit on sample size.
-As long as one sample has matched long & short-read data, it can be provided to lr2gtf.
+   **A**: No limit on sample amount.
+As long as one sample has matched long and short-read data, it can be provided to lr2gtf.

 2. **Q**: How to specify the directory of output and intermediate files?
    **A**: Use `snakemake` argument `--directory`(`-d`) to specify working directory.
-Note that when working directory is set, all the relative path in the configuration file will use it as the origin.
+Note that when working directory is set, all the relative paths in the configuration file will use it as the origin.
 Or, you could just use the absolute path instead.

-3. **Q**: How to specify single-end short-read data in the configuration file?
+3. **Q**: How to use single-end short-read data as input?

-   **A**: Write single-end data file path after `first:` and leave `second:` empty like this:
+   **A**: Write single-end data file path after `first:`, and leave `second:` empty like this:
    ```
    first: test_data/read/short_single.fa
    second: []
    ```

-4. **Q**: How to specify that long and short-read data match with each other?
+4. **Q**: How to specify matched pairs of long and short-read data?
    **A**: Use uniform name for data from same sample, like this:
    ```
    long_read: